14 day Melbourne to Darwin Cheap as Chips

 - 2 nights in Alice Springs

 - 3 day 2 night Alice Springs to Darwin Tour

 - Meals while on tour as indicated in itinerary (9 Breakfasts, 12 lunches, 9 Dinners)

 - 7 nights in dorm, 6 nights swag camping

-“Our Cheap as chips and shoestring trips are a great option for the budget conscious traveller.
-They’re a combination of tours with accommodation included in between at a price that won’t put a huge hole in your wallet.” – Paul – One Stop Adventures Travel Expert
+“Our Cheap as chips and shoestring trips are a great option for the budget-conscious traveller.
+They’re a combination of tours with accommodation included in between at a price that won’t put a huge hole in your wallet.” – Cameron – One Stop Adventures Travel Expert

 - Explore the Great Ocean Road and Grampians